-Remember to keep in touch with your older friends, family and neighbours over the winter.
+Remember to keep in touch with your older friends, family and neighbours over the winter, especially if they live alone.

 Ask if they are feeling OK and if they need any help.

 Make sure they have enough food for a few days.